rebeccaSimmonds19/rebeccaSimmonds19.github.io/devConf.md

 I also spoke about the project I am currently working on: [radanalyticsio](https://radanalytics.io/).
 This project aims to enable ML techniques for people who have little or no training in ML/AI techniques simply and easily.
 We hope to promote the development of intelligent applications by deploying maintainable and testable microservices through using container technology on OpenShift.
-If yo get the chance i would advice taking a look at the site as there are some great tutorials (which I have been through), which give a great insight into deploying your own cloud native app, ML techniques and tools, as well as emerging technologies like [Apache Spark](https://spark.apache.org/) and [Tensorflow](https://www.tensorflow.org/).
+If you get the chance I would advise taking a look at the site as there are some great tutorials (which I have been through), which give a great insight into deploying your own cloud native app, ML techniques and tools, as well as emerging technologies like [Apache Spark](https://spark.apache.org/) and [Tensorflow](https://www.tensorflow.org/).

 ## Keynote 1: